dmbarbour/wikilon/docs/AboutABC.md

 At this point, we may halt evaluation and pass the program to our static type checker.
 Macro evaluation is effectively considered *complete* the moment any value exists to its left, i.e. `[A]{&macro} => [A]`.

-In general, we might consider a program containing `{&macro}` after evaluation to *be* a macro.
-Potential exists for first-class macros, composable macros, linking macros in AO, etc..
-In AO, we might complain about static type of macros unless explicitly indicated via `word.type`.
-So there would be no accidental macros, but we'd have full flexibility of dynamic macro programming when desired.
+If after evaluation our program still contains `{&macro}` annotations, we might give that program type 'macro'.
+Potential thus exists for first-class macros, composable macros, linking macros in AO, etc..
+ABC macros are essentially dynamically typed functions, an escape from a rigid static type system where one is needed.

 ### Substructural Types